jacksight/xina520_official_jailbreak/-INSTALL.md

 **5.** Tap **`OpenJailbreak`** to start the jailbreak process.
 This should only take about 1 to 2 minutes.

-**6.** Your device will most likely reboot, you may want to check the XinaA15 app again to make sure it says **`Currently in jailbreak status`**.
+**6.** Your device will most likely reboot, you may want to check the XinaA15 app again to make sure it says **`Currently in jailbreak status...`** in the console window, or check if `OpenJailbreak` says `Re-Jailbreak`.
 If it doesn't, try again, it may take a second try.

 **7.** Afterwards, make sure to install the latest Sileo: Xina IPA through TrollStore from here: [Sileo: Xina IPA](https://github.com/Sileo/Sileo/releases)